srsexton94/moodtracker-client/README.md

 This project was conceived with the idea to produce a mood tracker where users can record how they are feeling and use that information to notice patterns and trends in their mental health and general well-being.
 This would be in aim of aiding users' agency in facilitating their own self care and possibly other mental health considerations as well.

 #### Wireframes
-The wireframes for this project proved to be an incredibly useful planning tool, especially in visualizing a clear and logical progression of events and general user interface considerations
+The wireframes for this project proved to be an incredibly useful planning tool, especially in visualizing a clear and logical progression of events as well as general user interface considerations
 They can be viewed in the [MoodTracker Wireframe PDF](https://documentcloud.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A9c7eec20-3b93-4a49-a046-d2e38c279b17)

+A [Description of the wireframes](https://documentcloud.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A64fce2d6-ef36-4cde-a7d5-0c39782ef387) was also provided.
+For Legibility it is transcribed below:

+####### Wire Frame Description
+1) *Title Page* - visible while unauthenticated
+   - main header
+   - sign up nav
+   - sign in nav
+   - about/contact nav
+2) *Sign up* (modal) visible while unauthenticated
+   - name/username/email/password/confirmation inputs
+   - form submit
+   - 'X' out of modal (return)
+3) *Sign in* (modal) visible while unauthenticated
+   - username/password inputs
+   - form submitted
+   - 'X' out of modal (nav -> title page)
+   - 'Don't have account?' -> sign up
+4) *Main pg pt.1* (needs input) visible while authenticated
+   - hunger/comfort/bladder/energy/fun/social/hygiene/environment input 'bars' (range inputs?)
+5) *Main pg pt.2* (mood input) visible while authenticated
+   - select one mood from input options list (radio buttons?)
+   - form submit (also resents Main Page)
+6) *Calendar* - visible while authenticated
+   - month name, navigation arrows, calendar display, 'x' out (nav -> main)
+   - Each day is clickable? (nav -> '7' modals)
+7) *Day Modals* - visible while authenticated
+   - display mood to user with overall need bar
+   - 'x' out (nav -> calendar)
+8) *Analysis Overview* - visible while authenticated
+   - list of each mood token w/correlated need bar (highest & lowest?)
+   - 'x' out (nav -> main page)
+9) *Profile Page* - visible while authenticated
+   - name/username/email/password display
+   - update button -> changes displays to input
+   - form submit button
+   - 'x' out (nav -> main page)
+10) *About/Contact* - any authentication status
+   - 'About Us' paragraph (on dev team)
+   - 'Contact Us' form - name/email/message input
+   - Submit form

 #### User Stories
 As a user I want to...